benjamin-kohler/generalized_topic_model/README.md

-# generalized_topic_model
+Torch implementation of the generalized topic model.

-A torch implementation of the Generalized Topic Model.
+Paper: Neural Topic Models for the Social Sciences, by Elliott Ash, Germain Gauthier, and Philine Widmer